leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 Configure Jupyter
 -----------------

-The lastest `Jupyter`_ versions (v5.0 or newer) allows you to setup your password using
+The lastest `Jupyter`_ versions (v5.0 or newer) allows you to set up your password using

 ::

       jupyter notebook --generate-config
       jupyter notebook password

-It  will prompt you for a password, and store the hashed password in your ``jupyter_notebook_config.json``.
+It  prompts you for a password, and store the hashed password in your ``jupyter_notebook_config.json``.

-You will need to set these two lines in ~/.jupyter/jupyter_notebook_config.py.
+You also need to uncomment and set these two lines in ``~/.jupyter/jupyter_notebook_config.py``.

 First to allow remote origins: